-If you do not see the caps and floors options (described in the articles below) in your PrecisionLender account, please contact our support team to have this functionality enabled.
+If you do not see the caps and floors options in your PrecisionLender account, please contact our support team to have this functionality enabled.
 Our client services group will then contact you and walk you through the setup process.

 Prior to enabling Caps and Floors you need to decide which method you will utilize.
 The differences between methods are significant, and we encourage you to speak with our Client Success group if you need assistance in selecting a method.

 The available methods and the suggested values are as follows:

 Standard cap and floor method is the most simplistic and correspondingly the least reflective of the cost and impact of purchasing a cap or floor in the market.
 The Standard method only applies an impact to the opportunity if the cap or floor is In-The-Money, and in such cases uses the cap or floor rate to calculate finances of the opportunity.
 There is no impact on the return of the opportunity if the cap or floor is out-of-the-money.

 The Option Adjusted cap and floor method utilizes the forward rate curve to predict the expected value of the index rate for each month of the loan.
 Based on this curve and the volatility associated with the curve at the appropriate forward period, the probability weighted impact of the cap and floor is calculated.
 The total impact of the cap or floor is the sum of monthly impacts over the contractual life of the opportunity.